Please read this carefully as it sets out the terms of business between ourselves and contains important information

 TRANSFERRING PERSONAL INFORMATION OUTSIDE THE UK

 Some of the organisations we share your personal information may be located in the European Union (EU) where your personal information is protected by laws equivalent to those in the UK.
-If we have to transfer data to organisations in a third country outside the EU, our contracts with these parties require them to provide an equivalent level of protection for your personal information.
+If we have to transfer data to organisations in a third country outside the EU, our contracts with these parties require them to provide an equivalent level of protection for your personal information to ensure your data continues to be protected by ensuring appropriate safeguards are in place.

 You have the right to: